USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods/Methods.md

 # Methods
-Details of sequence analyses methods performed on FS19C samples 1-96 in this repo.
-Includes lab notes of how methods performed
+Post-sequence analyses described in great detail, performed on FS19C samples 1-96.
+Includes tools that were and were not successfully implemented into the working pipeline.

 ## Notes
 GFF file description: http://gmod.org/wiki/GFF3